NHS-South-Central-and-West/outlook_scraper/README.md

   - You can call the function as many times as you like.
 You could define separate output locations for each, or have them all point to the same output location.
 4. Once the output paths and the parameters of each function call have been defined, save the file.
-5. Click on the play button in the top-right corner to run the script.
+5. Click on the play button in the top-right corner of VS Code to run the script.
 6. Once the script has finished running, a little report of which relevant e-mails were found will appear in the terminal pane at the bottom of VS Code.
 7. Check the output location(s) for the downloaded files.